homebridge-simplisafe3/homebridge-simplisafe3/README.md

 Add this parameter in case you have multiple protected locations or accounts with SimpliSafe.
 The `subscriptionId` can be found at the bottom of your base unit.

+### `sensorRefresh`
+Type: integer (default `15` seconds)

+The frequency with which the plugin will poll sensors (e.g. Entry sensors), since entry sensor changes (opening/closing) are not pushed from SimpliSafe.
+Warning: setting this value too low will likely lead to your IP address being (temporarily) blocked by SimpliSafe.

 #### `persistAccessories`
 Type: boolean (default `false`)